-4.1 Related work
+Related work

-Meinecke et al (2002) have previously proposed a method for analyzing the statistical reliability of independent components.
-However, it seems that their method is only applicable in the case of deterministic algorithms, whereas most analysis of independent components of brain imaging data uses non-deterministic algorithms.
-The reason is that they assume that small perturbations in the data results in small perturbations in the estimated mixing matrix.
-While this assumption is true for the algorithms they used, it is not true for the most widely-used ICA algorithms which are stochastic.
-Meinecke et al (2002) did not consider the algorithmic reliability, either.
+Meinecke et al. (2002) have previously proposed a method for analyzing the statistical reliability of independent components.
+It seems that their method is mainly applicable in the case of algorithms that are algorithmically very reliable, which is not the case for the algorithms used in most analyses of independent components of brain imaging data.
+This is because Meinecke et al. (2002) assumed that a small perturbation in the data results in a small perturbation in the estimated mixing matrix, which is not always true for the most widely used ICA algorithms where a small perturbation in the data (or the initial conditions) may make the estimator go to a different local minimum.
+Another difference to our approach is that Meinecke et al. (2002) did not analyze the algorithmic reliability of the estimates.
+Related studies on validating components estimated from brain imaging data can be found in Calhoun et al. (2001a) and Duann et al. (2003).